Mas-Dietrich/workoutApp/readme.md

 13. Users can edit any details about an individual workout they want
 14. Users can manually add their own workouts to a workout plan
 15. Users have a dynamically updating indicator stating how many workouts out of 7 have been accomplished
+16. When selecting an exercise, users can click a learn more button to have an exercises instructions shared to them from the API.

 API Endpoints
 =====